Thomas Paprocki: Politics

-LBGTQ rights
+LGBTQ rights

 In November 2013, Paprocki said that Satan was behind the recent legalization of same-sex marriage in Illinois.
-He held an exorcism ceremony, reading exorcism rite "in reparation for the sin of same-sex marriage".
+He held an exorcism ceremony, reading an exorcism rite "in reparation for the sin of same-sex marriage".

 On June 23, 2017, Paprocki instructed priests in his diocese to "deny Communion, last rites and funeral rites to people in same-sex marriages – unless they repent".
 He prohibited clergy and parish staff from either performing same-sex marriages or allowing wedding receptions to be hosted in any facilities or centres owned by the Catholic church.
 This was followed by strong criticism.
 Author Michael Sean Winters of the National Catholic Reporter called for Paprocki to be "sacked."
 Christopher Pett, president of DignityUSA, described the decree as "mean-spirited and hurtful in the extreme."
 Paprocki defended his position as "a rather straightforward application of existing Church teaching and canon law."

 Paprocki criticized the Jesuit priest James Martin in 2017 for his outreach to the LGBTQ community.
 According to Paprocki, Martin "correctly expresses God's love for all people, while on the other, he either encourages or fails to correct behavior that separates a person from that very love.
 This is deeply scandalous in the sense of leading people to believe that wrongful behavior is not sinful."

 In 2023, Paprocki wrote a column in First Things in which he said that Cardinal Robert W. McElroy's public pronouncements contradicted a "truth which is to be believed by divine and Catholic faith".
 Paprocki took issue with remarks made by McElroy in which he appeared to reject teaching that a Catholic must be in a state of grace to receive Communion.
 Paprocki also posed the question of an unnamed cardinal stating publicly that "homosexual acts are not sinful and same-sex unions should be blessed by the Church" as a further example of heterodox thought among Catholic leaders.
 "Until recently, it would be hard to imagine any successor of the apostles making such heterodox statements."

+In 2023, Paprocki wrote a newspaper column defending the criminalization of homosexual acts in Uganda.